On the asymptotic behaviour of the correlation measure of sum-of-digits function in base 2

-\section{Abstract}
+\centerline{\bf Abstract}

-Let $s_2(x)$ denote the number of digits ``$1$'' in a binary expansion of any $x \in \Set{N}$.
+Let $s_2(x)$ denote the number of occurrences of the digit ``$1$'' in the binary expansion of $x$ in $\mathbb{N}$.
 We study the mean distribution $\mu_a$ of the quantity $s_2(x+a)-s_2(x)$ for a fixed positive integer $a$.
 It is shown that solutions of the equation

-are uniquely identified by a finite set of prefixes in $\{0,1\}^*$, and that the probability distribution of differences $d$ is given by an infinite product of matrices whose coefficients are operators of $l^1(\Set{Z})$.